raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

   //=> function
 ```

-The iterables returned by generators are actually *iterators*, because they implement the `.next` method:
+Generators are actually *iterators*, because they implement the `.next` method:

 ```javascript
 const OneTwoThree = function * () {